 Currently there are no Targeted Assistance schools in the Henry County School System.
-If we have a TA school, teachers, in consultation with parents, administrators, and pupil services personnel, in targeted assistance schools will identify the eligible children most in need of services using data from multiple sources including Aspire, DIBELS, and Global Scholar.
+If we have a TA school, teachers, in consultation with parents, administrators, and pupil services personnel, in targeted assistance schools will identify the eligible children most in need of services using data from multiple sources including ACAP, DIBELS, iReady.
 Appropriate services will be provided.